coderofsalvation/bless/README.md

 > Byebye zillion ways to write async & sync loops, promises & async/await's

-## Install

-1. Just copy/paste `minified-all.js` into your project.
-DONE! 💪

 > Optionally you can copy/paste the bless-function above + `minified-mixins.js` (+1k) (below) in your project.